The Surprising Power of Play and Creativity

 I recently spent time in a session with a CEO who had just returned from her first two-week vacation in several years.
 As we caught up on her time back, she shared how much clarity she felt coming into work after the break.

 None of that clarity came from doing.
-It came from resting and playing.
+It came from rest and playing.

 Play is a critical part of the human experience, and it is a powerful part of the creative process.